51x/EveryCon/README.md

       content can be text (yet)
       connected is a list of topics connected, with distance, eg. running -> "sport", 1, "health", 2, "running shoes", 3
   2. Split the database code into the Flask calls
-  3. Make it visual with SVGs and integrate the calls through SVGs
+  3. Make it visual with canvas and integrate the calls through them
   4. Make sure all input is limited to minimum needed and recheck everything.